 Ear Infection Treatment

 Most ear infections go away without the use of antibiotics.
 Symptoms typically improve after a couple of days, with full recovery after one to two weeks.
 However, call your doctor if symptoms do not improve after a day or two.
 Your doctor will advise you on a treatment plan or prescribe an antibiotic to help heal the infection.
+"It’s never wrong to have your child checked out if you are concerned about an ear infection.
+We have tools most parents don’t have at home, that allow us to see the ear drum more clearly.
+Young children can’t typically tell us what is causing their pain and less concerning issues, such as teething, can only be diagnosed once we have ruled out an ear infection." says Dr. Andrew Sims, pediatrician at Blank Children's Pediatrics.

 If your child displays the symptoms of an ear infection that don’t go away, schedule an appointment to see his or her primary care physician.
-If you don’t have one already, use our Find a Doctor tool to locate a trusted pediatrician in your area.